grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-router.md

   - multiplexer
 ---

-# Add a router or multiplexer to your plugin
+# Add a query router or multiplexer to your data source backend

 Normally you implement the `QueryData` method in your backend plugin for data queries.
 But what if you need to support different kinds of queries: metrics, logs, and traces, for instance?
 That’s where the usage of a query _router_ (also known as a _multiplexer_) comes handy.